Samar Al-Bulushi

 Research Interests

-Geopolitics; imperialism; militarism; policing; race; Kenya, East Africa, elites, diplomacy; transnationalism & South-South solidarities.
+Feminist geopolitics; imperialism; militarism; policing; race; Kenya, East Africa, Red Sea, elites, diplomacy; transnationalism & South-South solidarities.

 Current Research

 My first book War-Making as World-Making: Kenya, the United States, and the War on Terror (Stanford University Press, 2024), explores the entanglement of militarism, imperialism, and liberal-democratic governance in East Africa today.
 I argue that Kenya’s emergence as a key player in the so-called “war on terror” is closely linked—but not reducible —to the U.S. military’s growing proclivity to outsource the labor of war.
 Attending to the cultural politics of security, I illustrate that Kenya’s war against the Somali militant group Al-Shabaab has become a means to assert itself as a leader on questions of security.
 Meanwhile, the Kenyan government’s alignment with the U.S. provides cover for the criminalization and policing of Kenyan Muslims.
-Drawing on ethnographic research in the Kenyan cities of Nairobi and Mombasa, the book brings into focus a landscape of everyday life that remains largely overlooked by those documenting the costs of post 9/11 imperial warfare in Africa.
+The book weaves together multiple scales of analysis, asking what a view from East Africa can tell us about the shifting configurations and expansive geographies of post 9/11 imperial warfare.

 Professional Background